JamesLavin/local_hexdocs/README.md

 Each time you run this, `LocalHexdocs` will pull the latest version of documentation for each specified package.

-If you want to ensure you always have the latest documentation, you might create a cron job to periodically run `elixir local_docs.exs get`.
+To ensure you always have the latest documentation, you might create a cron job to periodically run `elixir local_docs.exs get` (...but please don't run it too frequently or you'll needlessly hammer the Hexdocs.pm server).

 ## Known issues & possible future features